menzenski/idrh-static-site-workshop/_posts/2016-02-01-static-vs-dynamic-websites.md

 ---
 layout: post
-title: "Static vs Dynamic Websites"
+title: Static vs Dynamic Websites
-date: 2016-02-01 14:40:40 -0600
+date: "2016-02-01 14:40:40 -0600"
 categories: jekyll
+published: true
 ---

-* Dynamic websites assemble pages 'on the fly': when a page is needed, a template is populated with content from a database.
+* Dynamic websites dassemble pages 'on the fly': when a page is needed, a template is populated with content from a database.

 * Static websites store complete pages.
 A page doesn't change once it's put